manimino/criu-rogue/README.md

 You can't save your game in most versions of Rogue, so your hours are just lost.†

-But using [CRIU](https://criu.org/Main_Page), we can dump running processes to disk and load them back.
+But [CRIU](https://criu.org/Main_Page) is a magical tool that can checkpoint and restore any Linux process.
+So why not just dump the process to disk and load it back?

-So here's a save system for Rogue.
-No code modification, no clunky VMs.
-Just CRIU in Docker.
+This repo implements a save system for Rogue using Docker.
+While this is a fun game project, it's also a proof-of-concept for using CRIU on any process that can run in a terminal.

 ## Usage